Volvo Halifax Assembly: Operations

-The Halifax plant was unlike any other assembly plant Volvo was operating at the time.
-This was mainly due to the plant's trademark team system that assembled the entire vehicle at one station, which was extensively used later at Volvo Torslanda Assembly and then Volvo Kalmar Assembly.
 In 1966, annual production totaled over 3,700 cars.
 Volvo 122 S, 123 GT and 122 B18s were assembled in Halifax initially, the Volvo PV544 was introduced a year later.
 Halifax built 123 GT models like the 122 S were rebadged as "Canadian GT"s.
 Units produced at the plant typically came without auxiliary lights and had only one side-view mirror, but came with a limited-slip differential and hazard flashers.
 Halifax built Canadian GTs were available in colours such as light green (91), light blue (95), and dark blue (96) and are often seen with identification codes 5145 or 5324.
 For three years the plant operated out of this harbourfront facility (an old sugar processing plant) located on Halifax Harbour's Eastern Passage.

 On 14 April 1967, a replacement plant at Pier 9 in Halifax was opened.
 The project was financed by provincial Crown corporation Industrial Estates Limited, which leased the harbourfront site from the National Harbours Board, providing the Volvo plant with its own unloading space on the pier.
 The new plant enabled production to exceed 8,000 cars per year.
 Cars were shipped from Sweden in CKD form, then assembled at the facility.
 Production on average at the Dartmouth Plant was about 15 cars per day.
 At the new facility, production increased to over 36 cars a day.
 And, in 1974, production at the plant increased to more than 12,000 vehicles a year.

 In 1986, Volvo Canada announced plans to construct a new plant to build the Volvo 740, which the company said required more space for assembly than the existing factory could provide.
 The new C$13.5-million plant, located in the Bayers Lake Industrial Park, began operating in late 1987, and achieved full production in April 1988.

 In 1993, the Halifax operation celebrated its 30th anniversary.
 To mark the occasion 940s built at the facility were affixed with a special roundel affixed to the rear quarter window.

 While the plant was very successful, on September 9, 1998 Volvo decided to close the Halifax plant and end its 225 jobs, citing globalization and NAFTA as two of the reasons.
 The last Volvo was built in Canada on 18 December 1998.
 The Bayer's Lake plant building at 115 Chain Lake Drive still stands.